uoftgasa/uoftgasa.github.io/markdown/index.md

 **Is my landlord allowed to enter my rental unit?**

 The landlord is only permitted to enter the area you rent after giving you 24 hours advance notice, and only then between the hours of 8am and 8pm.
+However, landlords may enter without this notice in emergencies, with permission of the tenant, or when showing the rental unit for the purposes of renting to a new tenant.

 **Landlords cannot:**